Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Moduli Spaces of Disks

 \end{proof}

-We can perform similar calculations for $\mathcal{M}_0$, $\mathcal{M}_1$ and $\mathcal{M}_2$.
+We can perform similar calculations for $\mathcal{M}_0$ and $\mathcal{M}_2$.
 We obtain:

-\begin{lemma} If $D_u$ is the extended linearized operator at $u \in \mathcal{M}_0(\bm{E},\ell,\bm{a})$, then
+\begin{lemma2} If $D_u$ is the extended linearized operator at $u \in \mathcal{M}_0(\bm{E},\ell,\bm{a})$, then

-\end{lemma}
+\end{lemma2}

-\begin{lemma} If $D_u$ is the extended linearized operator at $u \in \mathcal{M}_2(\bm{p},j,a)$, then
+\begin{lemma2} If $D_u$ is the extended linearized operator at $u \in \mathcal{M}_2(\bm{p},j,a)$, then

 and there is a canonical isomorphism of orientation lines as before.
-To clarify, recall that $\tilde{y}_l \in \widetilde{Y}(M,D)$ is the degree of $p_l$, but $y_j$ is the $j$th generator of $Y(M,D)$. \end{lemma}
+To clarify, recall that $\tilde{y}_l \in \widetilde{Y}(M,D)$ is the degree of $p_l$, but $y_j$ is the $j$th generator of $Y(M,D)$. \end{lemma2}

-One can prove that these moduli spaces are regular for generic choices of perturbation data, by essentially the same arguments as in \cite{Cieliebak2007} and \cite[Section 9k]{Seidel2008}.
+\begin{remark2} One can prove that the moduli spaces $\mathcal{M}(\bm{p},\bm{E},\ell)$ are regular for generic choices of perturbation data, by essentially the same argument as in \cite[Section 3.2]{mcduffsalamon}, with modifications as in \cite[Section 9k]{Seidel2008}.
 Namely, for each map $u$ in the Banach manifold of maps, one can choose the perturbation datum essentially arbitrarily on an open subset of the domain, and this is enough to achieve transversality.
-There are two exceptions: firstly, the moduli space of holomorphic strips that do not intersect the boundary divisors is defined using a translation-invariant perturbation data (see Definition \ref{definition:2strips}).
-It is shown in \cite{fhs95,oh97} that these moduli spaces are regular for generic choice of Floer data.
-The second exception is for moduli spaces of holomorphic spheres contained entirely within one of the divisors $D_j$: our assumptions on the perturbation data along the divisors make it impossible to guarantee regularity in this situation.
-We will explain in Section \ref{subsec:2gromov} why this is not a problem for our purposes.
+There is one exception: the moduli space of holomorphic strips that do not intersect the boundary divisors is defined using a translation-invariant perturbation datum (see Definition \ref{definition2:2strips}).
+It is shown in \cite{Floer1995,oh97} that these moduli spaces are regular for generic choice of Floer data. \end{remark2}

+\begin{remark2} Regularity is not as straightforward for the moduli spaces of stable pseudo-holomorphic spheres, because our restriction that the almost-complex structure preserves $TD_j$ is non-generic, and allows for the possibility of non-regular sphere bubbles contained inside $D_j$.
+However sphere bubbles inside $D$ may appear in the Gromov compactification of our moduli spaces of pseudo-holomorphic disks, so we will need to address their transversality properties in Section \ref{subsec:2gromov}. \end{remark2}